arnab-git-404/DegreeNFT/Pending_function.md

 # Pening Task

-* Batch Uploading is not working properly
+* Batch Uploading is not working properly | Done
-* check mongoDB URL in backend vercel
+* check mongoDB URL in backend vercel | Done
-1. implement Cheking Confirm OR not for multiple NFTs
+1. implement Cheking Confirm OR not for multiple NFTs | Done (2:06pm,15.06.2025)
 2. create admin pannel for manage all services.
 3. create edit portal for university/colleges
 4. improve the verification portal.